Missouri Pacific Railroad: History

 On July 4, 1851, ground was broken at St. Louis on the Pacific Railroad, the predecessor of the Missouri Pacific Railroad.
-The first section of track was completed in 1852; in 1865, it was the first railroad in Kansas City, after construction was interrupted by the American Civil War.
+The first section of track was completed in 1852.
+Construction was interrupted by the American Civil War, but in 1865, it became the first railroad in Kansas City.
 In 1872, the Pacific Railroad was reorganized as the Missouri Pacific Railway by new investors after a railroad debt crisis.
-Because of corporate ties extending back to the Pacific Railroad, Missouri Pacific at one time advertised itself as being "The First Railroad West of the Mississippi".
+At one time, it advertised itself as "The First Railroad West of the Mississippi".

 Other predecessors included the St. Louis, Iron Mountain and Southern Railway (SLIMS), Texas and Pacific Railway (TP), Chicago and Eastern Illinois Railroad (C&EI), St. Louis, Brownsville and Mexico Railway (SLBM), Kansas, Oklahoma and Gulf Railway (KO&G), Midland Valley Railroad (MV), San Antonio, Uvalde and Gulf Railroad (SAU&G), Gulf Coast Lines (GC), International-Great Northern Railroad (IGN), Kansas, Nebraska & Dakota Railroad, New Orleans, Texas and Mexico Railway (NOTM), Missouri-Illinois Railroad (MI), as well as the small Central Branch Railway (an early predecessor of MP in Kansas and south-central Nebraska), and joint ventures such as the Alton and Southern Railroad (AS).

 Missouri Pacific was under the control of New York financier Jay Gould from 1879 until his death in 1892.
 Gould developed a system extending through Colorado, Nebraska, Arkansas, Texas, and Louisiana.
 His son George Gould inherited control upon his father's death, but lost control of the company after it declared bankruptcy in 1915.
 The line was merged with the St. Louis, Iron Mountain and Southern Railway (SLIMS) and reorganized as the Missouri Pacific Railroad in 1917.
 Missouri Pacific later acquired or gained a controlling interest in other lines in Texas, including the Gulf Coast Lines, International-Great Northern Railroad, and the Texas and Pacific Railway.

 The railroad's first heavy repair shops were built in Sedalia, Missouri in 1872.
 In 1905 several smaller shop sites were consolidated at Sedalia when the old shops were closed and moved to a new site along Marshall Avenue.
-The MoPac began using the Baring Cross Shops of the St. Louis, Iron Mountain and Southern Railway in North Little Rock, Arkansas in 1882.
+The MoPac began using SLIMS' Baring Cross Shops in North Little Rock, Arkansas, in 1882.
 A fire in 1900 caused them to be rebuilt on a larger scale that would ultimately become the primary MoPac shop site (now known as the Downing B. Jenks Shops).
 Minor locomotive repairs were carried out at the terminals in St. Louis and Kansas City.